evilC/AHK-Universal-Joystick-Remapper/README.txt

 --------

 Source code:
 The ujr.ahk file in the zip is the source code.
-In order to use this, you will also need my ADHD library.
+In order to use this, you will also need my ADHD library and the vJoy library.

 "Rest" settings:
 On the Axis 1 tab in the "Special Operations" column, the "Rest H/L" settings do the following: